Script issues of Kokborok: Recent developments

+After the 2018 election, in which the BJP replaced the Left government, it has been suggested that the state government has favored the use of the Devanagari script over Bengali for the language.

 Movement for Kokborok

 The Movement for Kokborok organised a national seminar in 2004 which was held at Umakanta Academy, Agartala and had speakers from various Central Universities and Institutes of India advocating the use of Roman Script for Kokborok and also on issues for its speedy development in Education for earlier recognition by the Central Government.

 In education

 The state Government have been teaching in the schools at secondary, higher secondary and at college level in Bengali script only.
 The Tripura Tribal Areas Autonomous District Council meanwhile has adopted the Roman Script in the schools run by it in two-thirds of the state since 1992.

 Kokborok script

 Kokborok has an original script known as Koloma which is not in popular use.
-Since the 19th century the Kingdom of Twipra used the Bengali script for writing in Kokborok, and adapted it in an alphabet, much like Bengali alphabet that evolving from early Assamese.
+Since the 19th century the Kingdom of Twipra used the Bengali script for writing in Kokborok.

 The Latin script started to be used for writing Kokborok during the former British empire that ruled Tripura.
 Since the independence of India from the British Empire (followed by the separation of Bangladesh, but the merger of Tripura with India, and not with Bangladesh or with Burma), the Latin script is being promoted by non-governmental organisations.
 The Tripura Tribal Areas Autonomous District Council (TTAADC) government had made regulations in 1992 and 2000 for adoption of Latin script in the school education system in its areas.